xled/xled-docs/docs/hardware.rst

 - Max Supported LEDs: 510
 - Frame Rate: 30.3
 - Movie Capacity: 1984

+Physical configuration:

+- string of 125 LEDs on first cable
+- string of 125 LEDs on second cable

 In this documentation the device is referred as: